-6.7 The existing gym therefore measures 682sqm and the change of use proposed would add 478sqm, resulting in a total area in E(d) use of 1160sqm.
+6.7 The existing gym therefore measures 682sqm and the change of use proposed would add 441sqm, resulting in a total area in E(d) use of 1083sqm.

-6.8 The first floor offices of unit 1c/d are currently unoccupied and the ground floor storage in unit 1a is being used as temporary storage by an Amazon seller, which started following the refusal of permission and is soon to end, then units 1a and 1c/d will both be vacant once again.
+6.8 The first-floor offices of unit 1c/d are currently unoccupied, with the previous tenant, Northvale Construction, having vacated the unit on 30th September 2022 (see Appendix N, Additional Evidence).
+As the ground floor storage unit 1a is being used as temporary storage by an Amazon seller, this has now been omitted from the revised scheme.